wp-cool-tools/recent-posts-widget-with-thumbnails/README.txt

 = What users wrote =

+* **"This plugin performs a simple task but one that I find to be invaluable."** [reviews](https://wordpress.org/support/topic/simple-but-invaluable-plugin/) by funkster on July 1, 2025
 * **"I just want to say thank you for developing such a good plugin."** in the [reviews](https://wordpress.org/support/topic/thanks-for-developing-such-a-great-plugin-4/) by modelaid on July 3, 2024
 * **"Excellent plugin!"** in the [reviews](https://wordpress.org/support/topic/excellent-plugin-8567/) by mystnick on April 18, 2023
 * **"... one of the dynamic and smart, yet admin and user optimized widget plugins ..."** in [How to Add Widgets and Start Using Them in WordPress Website?](https://www.sktthemes.org/wordpress-plugins/add-widgets-wordpress-website/) by SKT Posts Themes on September 3, 2020